lemasc/swr-firestore/README.md

 Create a model for your `typescript` types, and pass it as a generic to `useDocument` or `useCollection`.
 The `data` item returned from the library will automatically be type-safe.

-When you first read your document data, properties in your model will not exists, as it hasn't checked as valid yet.
+When you first read your document data, properties in your model will not exist, as it hasn't checked as valid yet.
+Accessing it will throw a TypeError.

 To make properties on your model accessible, you must check if the document is `exists` and `validated`.